Button/Switch/Port Replacement

 Location, Pickup, & drop-off

-Most repairs are done by scheduling a drop-off time at my home, typically during posted business hours.
-I can also go pick up and drop off to you.
+Most drop-offs and pick-ups are at the shop during during posted business hours (above).
+For unusual circumstances, like working with another business whose hours don’t overlap at all, I can drive out to pick up and drop off items.
 For each trip out, I charge based on the following formula:

-I use Google Maps to find the fastest travel time and distance from Golfside Lake Apartments.
-I’m charging $15 per hour for driving, plus using the 2025 federal gas mileage rate of $0.70 per mile.
+I use Google Maps to find the fastest travel time and distance from 2512 Carpenter.
+I’m charging $20 per hour for driving, plus using the 2025 federal gas mileage rate of $0.725 per mile.

 Example: